Central Michigan University Athletics

 London Williams hit her fifth home run of the season against Michigan on Tuesday afternoon.

-MOUNT PLEASANT, Mich. – Central Michigan fell to Michigan 1-8 on Tuesday afternoon in the only non-conference game at home this season.
+MOUNT PLEASANT, Mich. – Central Michigan Softball fell to Michigan 8-1 on Tuesday afternoon in its only non-conference home game this season.
+The loss drops CMU to 20-17, while the Wolverines move to 27-15.

 How the Game Happened